Ivan Kőszegi: Early career

 Henry Kőszegi and his sons returned from Bohemia to Hungary following Stephen's death in the summer of 1272.
 His ten-year-old son Ladislaus IV ascended the throne.
 During his minority, many groupings of barons fought against each other for supreme power.
 The arriving Henry Kőszegi brutally murdered Ladislaus' cousin, Béla of Macsó, the only adult male member of the Árpád dynasty.
 The Kőszegis entered alliance with the Gutkeleds and the Geregyes, forming one of the two main baronial groups (the other one was dominated by the Csák and Monoszló clans).
 Ivan's father became a key figure in the early stage of the era of so-called feudal anarchy.
 When Henry extended his dominance in the royal council, Ivan served as ispán of Zala County – where his initial lands mostly laid – from September 1272 to March 1273 (with a short interruption in November 1272).
 In this capacity, he participated in private initiative Hungarian incursions into Austria and Moravia, Ottokar's realms in February 1273, along with Matthew Csák, Denis Péc, Joachim and Amadeus Gutkeled.
+Ivan was involved in the skirmishes against Styria and Carinthia.
+After the siege of Fürstenfeld, Matthew Csák turned against Carinthia, while Ivan commanded his troops into Styria.
+His army besieged Waltersdorf and Scenleurench.
 Thereafter, Ivan functioned as ispán of Sopron County between June 1273 and September 1274.
 In retaliation for Hungarian incursions, Ottokar's troops invaded the borderlands of Hungary in April 1273.
 They captured Győr and Szombathely, plundering the western counties.
 The royal council sent Joachim Gutkeled and Ivan Kőszegi to recapture the castle of Győr.
 Kőszegi also participated in the battle at Laa in August.
 However Ottokar II launched a successful retaliatory strike in the autumn of 1273, and seized many fortresses again, including Győr and Sopron.
-Ivan successfully defended Kapuvár (Valbach) by destroying the dam at the river Vág (Váh) and flooding the surrounding area.
+Ivan and Nicholas Kőszegi led a small-size army, which crossed the river Morava and attacked a Bohemian unit at Marchegg.
+They also unsuccessfully besieged the castle there.
+As ispán of Sopron County, Ivan organized the line of defense against the invading forces.
+He commanded a royal relief army, which assisted to defend the castle of Kobersdorf (Kabold).
+Ivan, who, in order to gain time, offered a duel with a third of himself against three knights including Henry, Count of Pfannberg, successfully defended Kapuvár (Valbach) by destroying the dam at the river Vág (Váh) and flooding the surrounding area.
 Thereafter he fought in Pereszteg and Lós, harassing the invading Bohemian army with hit-and-run tactics.
 He unsuccessfully tried to recapture Sopron from the Bohemian troops.
+Ivan was also present at the siege of Győr.